deeptishelar/BikeSimulation/README.md

 5. Hit enter

 6. The program will display the input commands from the file and the output

+7. Additionally Junit test cases are also provided.
+These can be executed in IntelliJ.
+Open